ChanduDhondi/Expenses-Tracker/README.md

 ## Full Stack Expense Tracker

 - I have developed and full stack web application using Django(Backend), HTML and CSS for frontend.
-- Here I have implimented User Authentication system, login and logout routes.
+- Here I have implemented User Authentication system, login and logout routes.
 - Managed database interactions through object relational mapping(ORM) system, and performed some queryset api operations to get the data from database.
 - Created Tracker and Profile models to handle the data, manages user inputs, validations, data submission through forms.
 - Used inbuilt post_save signal and receiver to create the profile with default image when the new user is created.